CodyReichert/awesome-cl/README.md

 ## REPLs ##

 * [cl-repl](https://github.com/koji-kojiro/cl-repl) - an ipython-like REPL.
 With completion, shell commands, magic commands, debugger, etc. [MIT][200].
 With [colorthemes](https://github.com/koji-kojiro/lem-pygments-colorthemes).
+* [magic-ed](https://github.com/sanel/magic-ed) - a tiny editing facility, where you can directly load, edit, manipulate and evaluate file or file content from the REPL, when going to a full IDE is too much.
+[MIT][200].

 ## Online editors ##